MKFirmware/MarlinKimbra/Documentation/GCodes.md

    Bed Probe and Delta geometry Autocalibration G30 A
 *  G31 - Dock Z Probe sled (if enabled)
 *  G32 - Undock Z Probe sled (if enabled)
-*  G60 - Memory actual position
+*  G60 - Store in memory the actual position
 *  G61 - Move X Y Z to position in memory
 *  G90 - Use Absolute Coordinates
 *  G91 - Use Relative Coordinates